|

 frequencies, depending on the thickness.
 I have tried it for

-arm base and as a 5 mm thick turntable mat shaped according the
+arm base and for a 5 mm thick turntable mat shaped according to

 And better not use MDF, or sparingly because of its odd frequency